jeffreylederer/Tournament/readme.md

 Once the teams and schedule are created, you can select the “Create Matches” menu item to create a round robin set of matches.
 Each team is assigned a different opponent for each scheduled week and each match is assigned a rink.

-This method will not create matches if some players in the league are not assigned to a team, if some teams have empty player slots or some matches already have been scored.
+This method will not create matches if some players in the league are not assigned to a team, if some teams have empty player slots, all divisions are the same size or some matches already have been scored.

 # Clear Matches